luca-bassoricci/gitlab/doc/administration/gitaly/index.md

 ## Migrate to Gitaly Cluster

 WARNING:
-Some [known database inconsistency issues](#known-issues) exist in Gitaly Cluster.
-We recommend you remain on your current service for now.
-We can adjust the date for [NFS support removal](#nfs-deprecation-notice) if this applies to you.
+Two [known issues](#known-issues) and [snapshot limitations](#snapshot-backup-and-recovery-limitations) exist with Gitaly Cluster.
+If these impact you, we recommend you remain on your current service until these are addressed.

 We recommend you migrate to Gitaly Cluster if your [requirements recommend](#guidance-regarding-gitaly-cluster) Gitaly Cluster.